 - Apparently, Joker and Wendy in Read or Die are so powerful they don't need to wear uniforms while ordering people around.

 - At the beginning of the movie version, Utena wears a full boy's uniform with close-cropped hair.
-She's actually mistaken for a boy until her jacket comes open during a fight.
+The uniform is a black-and-white version of the teal boys' uniform with a matching hat none of the boys wear.
+It may be her previous school's uniform, but what kind of school would have fancier uniforms than friggin' Ohtori Academy?
+Utena's actually mistaken for a boy until her jacket comes open during a fight.
 Then the acid kicks i ...

 - Hokuto from Cromartie High School wears a white uniform instead of the ordinary black due to him having been mistaken about the school he transferred to...
-I guess he now wears it to stand out of the "normal" people (he gave Mechazawa a white uniform as a birthday gift, too, but I haven't seen him wear it).
-Freddie and Hiromi-Go don't wear uniforms either [the former dresses to reference Freddie Mercury, the latter is nude presumably because that's how gorillas usually dress], but nobody knows whether they're actually students or not.
+He now wears it to stand out of the "normal" people (he gave Mechazawa a white uniform as a birthday gift, too).
+Freddie and the Gorilla don't wear uniforms either [the former dresses to reference Freddie Mercury, the latter is nude presumably because that's how gorillas usually dress], but nobody knows whether they're actually students or not.

 - Seras Victoria of Hellsing and her blue (or khaki in the manga/OAVs) uniform with that crazy microskirt and black (or white in the manga/OAVs) stockings.

 - Manjoume/Chazz in Yu-Gi-Oh!
 GX still wore his North School uniform even after he returned to Duel Academy because he considered the Red uniform from the Slifer/Osiris dorm humiliating.

 - Rei/Blair has an alternate uniform from the original Obelisk Blue girl uniform.